raspberrypi/documentation/configuration/boot_folder.md

 ### bootcode.bin

 The bootloader.
-Loads by the SoC on boot, and subsequently loads one of the start*.elf files
+Loaded by the SoC on boot, does some very basic setup, and subsequently loads one of the start*.elf files.

 ### start.elf, start_x.elf, start_db.elf, start_cd.elf

-These are binary blobs (firmware)that are loaded on  to the VideoCore in the SoC which then takes over the boot process. start.elf is the basic firmware, start_x.elf includes camera drivers and codec, start_db.elf is a debug version of the firmware, and start_cd.elf is a cutdown version, with no for firmware hardware blocks like codecs and 3d, and for use when gpu_mem=16 is specified in config.txt.
-More information on how to use these can be found in [config.txt](./config-txt/boot.md)
+These are binary blobs (firmware) that are loaded on to the VideoCore in the SoC, which then take over the boot process. start.elf is the basic firmware, start_x.elf includes camera drivers and codec, start_db.elf is a debug version of the firmware, and start_cd.elf is a cutdown version, with no support hardware blocks like codecs and 3d, and for use when gpu_mem=16 is specified in config.txt.
+More information on how to use these can be found in [config.txt](./config-txt/boot.md).

 ### fixup.dat, fixup_x.dat, fixup_db.dat, fixup_cd.dat